The first European Data Ethics Forum organized by DataEthics and Dansk IT was held Friday September 29th 2017 in Copenhagen.

 15.10 Ethics in Artificial Intelligence and Autonomous Systems.

-Gry Hasselbalch, John C havens, Katryna Dow, The IEEE Global Initiative for Ethical Considerations in Artificial Intelligence will talk about the ethical implications of AI.
+Gry Hasselbalch, John C havens, Katryna Dow, The IEEE Global Initiative for Ethical Considerations in Artificial Intelligence.
+Three presentations and a discussion about the ethical implications of AI.

 15.50 Wrap-up by Rikke Hvilshøj Dansk IT

 16.00 - Friday Afternoon Drinks and networking

 The conference will be facilitated and moderated by DataEthics' Birgitte Kofod Olsen, Catrine Søndergaard Byrne, Gry Hasselbalch and Pernille Tranberg plus Dansk IT's Anders Kleinstrup Møller

 Evelyn Ruppert is Professor of Sociology at Goldsmiths, University of London.
 She was previously a Senior Research Fellow at the Centre for Research on Socio-cultural Change (CRESC) and co-convened a research theme called The Social Life of Methods.
 She studies the sociology of data specifically in relation to how different kinds of digital data are constituted and mobilised to enact and govern populations.
 Evelyn is currently PI of an ERC funded Consolidator Grant project, Peopling Europe: How data make a people (ARITHMUS; 2014-19) and an ESRC funded project, Socialising Big Data (2013-14).
 She is also Founding and Editor-in-chief of a SAGE open access journal, Big Data & Society: Critical Interdisciplinary Inquiries, launched in June 2014.
 Her book, Being Digital Citizens (with Engin Isin) was published in April 2015 (RLI International) and Modes of Knowing (edited with John Law) in August 2016 (Mattering Press).